zineda/edadeniz/content/_index.md

 title: Eda Özdemir

 ---
-I’m a Business Intelligence Manager living in Berlin, Germany – originally from Manisa, Turkey, which is world-famous for its sultana grapes.
+I’m a Head of Data living in Berlin, Germany – originally from Manisa, Turkey, which is world-famous for its sultana grapes.

 Currently, I’m working at [We Are Era](https://www.weareera.com/), which is part of an RTL Group, and Bertelsmann, and I lead the Business Intelligence team, tasked with writing our very own data success stories.
 Before that, I was working as a data analyst on the Inventory Intelligence team at [Idealo internet GmbH](https://www.idealo.de/), supporting our business teams by providing data-driven analyses and research.
 R is my dominant language professionally.
 While I’m doing statistical analysis and modeling data with R and Python, I find Tableau to be the best tool for data visualization because it is easy to use and rich with useful features.